makerdao/community/governance/votes/Executive vote - December 2, 2020.md

 As described [here](https://forum.makerdao.com/t/urgent-flash-loans-and-securing-the-maker-protocol/4901), one of the initial changes to protect the Maker Protocol from governance attacks using flash loans was to de-authorize the Oracle Freeze Module.
 Given that DsChief v1.2 is not vulnerable to flash loans, this module can be re-authorized safely.
 If this proposal passes, the Oracle Freeze Module will be re-authorized.

+### Reduce the  GSM Pause Delay

+As described [here]($todo), the GSM Pause Delay will be reduced from 72 hours to 48 hours if this proposal passes.
+The GSM Pause Delay was raised to 72 hours as part of the initial set of changes to protocol the Maker Protocol from governance attacks using flash loans.

 ### De-authorize DsChief v1.1 on SCD (Single Collateral DAI)

 SCD is no longer supported by Maker Governance, but DsChief v1.1 still retains permissions over SCD.
 Governance power over SCD is no longer necessary and can be removed safely.
 If this proposal passes, DSChief v1.1 will be de-authorized from making changes to Single Collateral DAI.